jeffhandley/react-composite-pages/README.md

 ## Running the Examples

 To run the examples, you first need to build the react-composition package, and then start up the examples server.

-1. `npm install`
+This has all been wrapped up into a single command at the root of the repository

-1. `npm run build`
+`npm run examples`
-1. `cd examples`
-1. `npm install`
-1. `npm start`

 ## Usage